-.uml support is also required, invoke org.eclipse.ocl.pivot.uml.UML2AS.initialize(ResourceSet) as well.
-This initialization that .uml understood that ensures is and standard pathmap: locations are resolvable. Ιt also invokes org.eclipse.uml2.uml.resources.util.UMLResourcesUtil.init(ResourceSet) to ensure that all Eclipse and OMG UML namespaces and extensions are registered.
+If .uml required, support is also invoke org.eclipse.ocl.pivot.uml.internal.es2as.UML2AS.initialize(ResourceSet) as well.
+This initialization ensures that .uml is understood and that standard pathmap: locations are resolvable.
+It also invokes org.eclipse.uml2.uml.resources.util.UMLResourcesUtil.init(ResourceSet) to ensure that all Eclipse and OMG UML namespaces and extensions are registered.